 Currently, the mainstay .com destination remains completely functional, though it is shifting traffic to .mn as of February 26th.
-That redirected site is identical to the stripped down directory offered on the .com extension, with downloads from Rihanna, Justin Bieber, Adele, Coldplay, Lil Wayne, Twenty One Pilots, and Fetty Wap readily available.
+That redirected site is identical to the stripped down directory offered on the .com extension.
+That site offers downloads from Rihanna, Justin Bieber, Adele, Coldplay, Lil Wayne, Twenty One Pilots, and Fetty Wap readily available.

 Surprisingly, Google has now stripped the domain from its search results, a removal that appears to coincide with the injunction.
 Earlier, the site — and it’s ever-shifting list of domains — were easily found through a simple Google search, though this appears to be a rare case of ‘take down, stay down’ response the industry is desperately lobbying Congress to enact.

 That said, Google results are opening the lane for a myriad of copycats.
 And that’s a common occurrence following the shutdown of a major piracy brand name.
 That has certainly been the situation surrounding Grooveshark, a site that is still spawning innumerable clones based on its considerable brand recognition and lingering Google search traffic.

 Grooveshark was officially shuttered in April of 2015.

 According to the RIAA, Mp3skull has received more than 3 million DMCA takedown demands since 2011.
 “Since 2011, various copyright owners have sent piracy notices on more than 3 million illegal files available through the site,” the RIAA updated last October.